Azkrath/Azkrath/README.md

 ### Hey!
 Azkrath here <a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
 #### And this is my Github profile (Work in progress 🚧):
-- 🔒 I’m currently working as a Penetration Tester and Application Security Engineer and do some freelance penetration testing
+- 🔒 I’m currently working as a Penetration Tester and Application Security Engineer and also do some Bug Bounty in my spare time.
 - 🌱 I’m currently learning Japanese 🇯🇵 and DevSecOps 📦✔️
-- 📕 I'm currently studying for the CPTS certification, at [Hack The Box](https://academy.hackthebox.com)
+- 📕 I'm currently studying for the CPTS certification, at [Hack The Box](https://academy.hackthebox.com).
-- 💬 You can ask me about anything related to Cyber Security, Penetration Testing and Offensive Security
+- 💬 You can ask me about anything related to Cyber Security, Penetration Testing and Offensive Security.
-- 💻 I have a Cyber Security blog at https://medium.com/azkrath which I might improve it in a near future
+- 💻 I have a Cyber Security blog at https://medium.com/azkrath which I might improve in a near future.
 - ⚡ I love Technology, Programming, Cybersecurity, Gaming and IoT/Gadgets.
-I also enjoy working on my own house network, media servers, CCTV, security systems and automation.
+I also enjoy working on my own house network, media servers, CCTV, security systems and automation as well as some Game Development.

 🔗 &nbsp;**Connect with me**
 <p align="left">